Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 13. **RACE COURSE**

-    The length of the course for all teams is approximately 8 kilometers.
+    The length of the course for all teams is approximately 8 kilometers, with the exception of the junior 16 and Coastal events.
     The start is at Ouderkerk, at Amsteldijk Noord 37.
 The finish is in Amsterdam at KARZV De Hoop.

-    For coastal teams and junior 16 teams, the course is approximately 5 kilometers.
+    For coastal teams and junior 16 teams, the course is approximately 5.5 kilometers.
 The start is in Amstelveen, at Amsteldijk Noord 127-134.
 The finish is in Amsterdam at KARZV De Hoop.

     Check the [coxwains page](../stuurliedeninstructie/) for the current course map and further details.